Ryan4G/unity2d-reversi-game/README.md

-# unity2d-reversir-game
+# unity2d-reversi-game
-A reversir game made with unity3d.
+A reversi game made with unity3d.